 There are three types of address requirements:

 Any: Requires an address anywhere in the world.

 Local: Requires an address that corresponds to the phone number's prefix.
 Depending on the local regulation, this can be the matching country, region or city.

 Foreign: Requires an address outside the phone number's country.

 When purchasing phone numbers with address requirements, Twilio will require you to file a qualifying address with us before you are able to purchase the phone number.
-After creating that address once, it can be used as many times as you’d like for the account on which the address was created.
+After creating that address once, it can be used as many times as you’d like for the project on which the address was created.
 We will use this address in the event that we are contacted by authorities.